-Due to the deconsolidation of the financial position and performance for the Deconsolidated Subsidiaries since 1 January 2019, no revenue was recorded during the Financial Year (2019: approximately HK\$37 million).
+Due to the deconsolidation of the financial position and performance for the Deconsolidated Subsidiaries since 1 January 2019, no revenue was recorded during the Financial Year (2020: Nil).

 The Group continued to explore opportunities in the clean energy segment.
-A legally binding consultancy contract has signed with a gas company in March 2020.
-The contract period is from March 2020 to March 2021 where the Group will provide strategic consultancy services regarding the plan and development of the customer's energy business.
-The estimated revenue and gross profit from this contract amounted to approximately HK\$2.2 million and HK\$2.2 million respectively.
-A legally binding liquefied natural gas supply contract has signed with an energy company in March 2020 which the Group will provide liquefied natural gas to the customer for the period from July 2020 to December 2020.
-However, due to the COVID-19 outbreak, the plan has delayed and expected to start in October 2020 instead.
-Total contracted supply will be 20,000 tonnes during the contract period and the Group will charge the energy company with addition of RMB200/tonne from supplier.
+A legally binding consultancy contract was signed between the Group and a gas company in March 2020 for a term of one year from March 2020 to March 2021 whereby the Group will provide strategic consultancy services regarding the plan and development of the customer's energy business.
+The Group estimated revenue and gross profit from this contract amount to approximately HK\$2.2 million and HK\$2.2 million respectively.
+The contract with the said gas company has started in May 2020 but due to the outbreak of the COVID-19 pandemic, completion of the contract is expected to be delayed to August 2021.